 • 제가 영국에서 좋은 시간을 보냈듯 제이 씨도 우리나라에서 좋은 시간을 보내시길 바랍니다.

 Just like I had a great time in England, I hope that Jay also has a great time in Korea.

-This expression is used to indicate that the action or state of affairs being observed in the following clause is either the same as, or appears to be just like, the action or state of affairs described in the receding clause.
+This expression is used to indicate that the action or state of affairs being observed in the following clause is either the same as, or appears to be just like, the action or state of affairs described in the preceding clause.
 Thus it has the meaning of -는 것처럼.
-It can also be used in the form -듯 in which 이 omitted.
+It can also be used in the form -듯 which 이 omitted.

 • 그 사람은 왜 항상 따지듯이 얘기하는 것일까? 좀 부드럽게 말하면 좋을 텐데.